arangodb/docs/3.8/graphs-custom-pregel.md

 ["assert", cond, msg...]
 ```

-`print` print in an context dependent way the string representation of its
+`print` print in a context dependent way the string representation of its
 arguments joined by spaces.
 Strings represent themselves, numbers are converted
 to decimal representation, booleans are represented as `true` or `false`.
 Dicts and lists are converted to JSON.

-`error` creates an error an aborts execution immediately.
+`error` creates an error and aborts execution immediately.
 Errors are reported
 in a context dependent way.
 The error message is constructed from the remaining
-parameter like `print`, except that it is not printed but associated with the
+parameters like `print`, except that it is not printed but associated with the
 error.
 This like a panic or an uncaught exception.

 `assert` checks if cond is considered true if it an error with the remaining